Bradfield/algos/graphs/building-the-knights-tour-graph.md

 To represent the knight’s tour problem as a graph we will use the following two ideas: Each square on the chessboard can be represented as a node in the graph.
 Each legal move by the knight can be represented as an edge in the graph.
-Figure 1 &lt;fig\_knightmoves&gt; illustrates the legal moves by a knight and the corresponding edges in a graph.
+Figure 1 illustrates the legal moves by a knight and the corresponding edges in a graph.

 ![Figure 1: Legal Moves for a Knight on Square 12, and the Corresponding